 **As of January 2017 I have stopped updating this webpage and all comments are now closed.
 Please visit my new page, www.jessicamaddenmd.com, for my new posts, updated celiac information, and the ability to comment on my old posts.
 Also, if you have been helped by my page please consider purchasing from my skin care business, as all proceeds go back toward supporting my celiac advocacy.
 Thank you to all of you for your support!**

 Hi!
 My name is Jess Madden.
-I am a wife, mother, physician (Neonatologist) and distance runner with celiac disease.
-I was diagnosed with celiac in 2010.
+I am a mother, physician (Neonatologist), yogi, and runner with celiac disease.
+I was diagnosed with celiac disease in 2010.
 Looking back, I began to have signs and symptoms of gluten sensitivity by the time I was eight or nine years old.
-For full details of my symptoms prior to diagnosis, click here.
+For full details of my symptoms and journey prior to diagnosis, click here.

-My goals for this website are to share my story (both the good and the not-so-good), discuss my experiences living gluten free and raising gluten free kids, to summarize the most up-to-date research and medical information on celiac disease and non-celiac gluten sensitivity, and to be able to occasionally vent.
-I believe that having celiac disease is both a blessing and a curse.
+My goals for this website are to share my story, discuss my experiences living gluten free and raising (almost) gluten free kids, to summarize the most up-to-date research and medical information on celiac disease and non-celiac gluten sensitivity, and to be able to occasionally vent.
+I feel that having celiac disease can be both a blessing (most of the time) and a curse (once in a while).

 Thanks for reading and please let me know if you have feedback.
 I look forward to getting to know you, sharing information, and learning from you, as we are all on this celiac, and/or gluten free journey together.

 Contact email: firstname.lastname@example.org